Gracia Mendes Nasi: Marriage and ascent in the Mendes banking enterprise

-Beginnings in Belgium
+Beginnings in Antwerp

-In the years before Francisco's death in 1535, his brother, Diogo, opened a branch office of their house in Antwerp together with his relative Abraham Benveniste.
+In the years before Francisco's death in 1535, his brother, Diogo, opened a branch office of their house in Antwerp, Habsburg Netherlands, together with his relative Abraham Benveniste.
 Soon after Francisco's death, Doña Gracia joined Diogo in Antwerp with her infant daughter, Ana (future wife of Joseph Nasi) and her younger sister, Brianda de Luna.
 The move from Lisbon was timely due to the worsening political landscape for Jews in Portugal - Pope Paul III launched the Portuguese Inquisition in 1536.

-Once in Antwerp, Gracia invested her family fortune in her brother-in-law's business, and started to gain reputation as his business partner and independent business woman.
+Once in Antwerp, Gracia invested her family fortune in her brother-in-law's business, and started to gain a reputation as his business partner and independent business woman.
 The relationship between the de Luna and Mendes households became even stronger with the marriage between Beatrice's sister, Brianda, and Diogo Mendes.
 Diogo died in 1542, just five years after Beatrice Mendes settled in Antwerp.
 In his will he left his niece and sister-in-law control of the Mendes commercial empire, making Gracia an important businesswoman.
-The second public printing of the book was dedicated to her.
 During this period, she had to fend off constant attempts by various monarchs to confiscate her fortune through an arranged marriage to her only daughter, Ana, meaning a large portion of the family wealth would have come under the control of her daughter's husband.
 Gracia resisted all these attempts, which often put her in personal peril.

-Starting in Antwerp, Habsburg Netherlands, she began to develop an escape network that helped hundreds of fellow crypto-Jews flee Habsburg Spain and Portugal, where they had been constantly under threat of arrest as heretics by the Inquisition.
+Starting in Antwerp, she began to develop an escape network that helped hundreds of fellow crypto-Jews flee Habsburg Spain and Portugal, where they had been under constant threat of arrest as heretics by the Inquisition.
 These fleeing conversos were first sent secretly to spice ships, owned or operated by the House of Mendes-Benveniste, that sailed regularly between Lisbon and Antwerp.
 In Antwerp, Beatrice Mendes and her staff gave them instructions and the money to travel by cart and foot over the Alps to the great port city of Venice, where arrangements were made to transport them by ship to the Ottoman Empire, Greece, and Turkey in the East.
 At that time the Ottoman Empire, under the Muslim Turks, welcomed Jews to their lands.
 The escape route was carefully planned.
 Even so, many died on the way as they traversed the mountain paths of the high Alps.
-The Jewish escape networks where know as "el camino dificil", "the difficult trail".
+The Jewish escape networks were known as "el camino dificil", "the difficult trail".

 Under Gracia Nasi, the House of Mendes-Benveniste dealt with King Henry II of France, Charles V, Holy Roman Emperor, his sister Mary, Governor of the Low Countries, Popes Paul III and Paul IV, and Suleiman the Magnificent, the Ottoman Sultan.
 These dealings involved commercial activities, loans, and bribes.
 Earlier payments to the Pope by the House of Mendes and their associates had delayed the Inquisition in Portugal.